-Students have access to both Windows and Apple computers in the HPU Learning Commons.
-Window Laptops are available for check out by students.
-Wireless access to the internet is available through the facility.
-The four collaborative meeting rooms have 60" monitors that allow students to share their laptop or mobile device display.
+Students have access to both PC and Mac computers in the HPU Learning Commons.
+PC laptops are available for check out by students.
+Wi-Fi access to the internet is available through the facility.
+The four collaborative meeting rooms have 60" monitors that allow students to share their laptop or mobile device displays.
 The meeting rooms are also equipped for web conferencing.
 There are various types of work spaces for students to use for studying or group collaborations.